 Roberto Cavalli Paradise Found For Women EDP (Emilie Coppermann)

-2020 saw the brand launch a new range, Paradise Found, and we think this release does a commendable job of evoking its inspiration of being in a garden of paradise.
+2020 saw the brand launch a new range, Paradise Found.
+We think this release is the most commendable, of all the Roberto Cavalli fragrances, that evokes feelings of being in a garden of paradise.

 Accordingly, there’s plenty of lush greenery in the form of a palm leaf note, with its vegetal qualities, and support from pink pepper and neroli.